 Camellia sasanqua ‘Narumigata’

 I love a plant that stands out from the crowd and this autumn-flowering species does that.
 Originating from Japan, sasanqua camellias require a more sheltered position than spring-flowering species, but if you have an ericaceous soil they are well worth a try.
 I find the elegant, pure-white, single flowers of this cultivar particularly attractive at this time of year.
-During October, and then sporadically throughout the winter months, they help to light up shaded and protected positions beneath the canopy of a tree.
+During October, and then sporadically throughout the winter months, the flowers help to light up shaded and protected positions beneath the canopy of a tree.
 AGM.
+Chosen by Tom Brown

 Origin Garden origin (species from Japan).

 Conditions Fertile, moisture-retentive, and well-drained ericaceous soil; partial shade.

 Rosa ‘fru dagmar Hastrup’

 Rugosas are worth looking at if you’ve struggled with other roses, as they are robust and reliable.
 This one stands out for autumn colour and fruit.
 The compact plants produce pointed buds opening to mid-pink, single flowers that evolve into large, eye-catching, red hips that flower from October.
 The glossy, green foliage is largely resistant to pests and disease.
 In poorer soils, I grow Origanum around the base to attract pollinators and disguise foliage sacrificed lower down the stems.
 AGM.
 Chosen by Tom Brown

 Origin Discovered as a seedling of Rosa rugosa and named in Denmark in 1914.